-The Ocean Today Web site provides access to the current and archived videos of the Ocean Today Kiosk.
-The Ocean Today Kiosk was designed as a highly dynamic, visitor-friendly experience at the Sant Ocean Hall in the Smithsonian Institution's National Museum of Natural History.
-It has expanded to many other locations around the U.S. and to Mexico.
+The Ocean Today website provides access to the current and archived videos that play on the Ocean Today multimedia exhibit.
+Ocean Today was designed as a highly dynamic, visitor-friendly experience at the Sant Ocean Hall in the Smithsonian Institution's National Museum of Natural History.
+It has expanded to many other locations around the world.

 Please notify us of any specific accessibility problems that you encounter, or any suggestions you might have on how we can improve the site's access.
 E-mail comments and suggestions to: firstname.lastname@example.org.